from The National Searching Guidance Working Group.

 It can be difficult to judge the quality of Google results, so an advanced Google search using limits will allow you to search within trusted organisations only.

-For more help with formulating search strategies and using searching techniques, please see General Help or Troubleshooting.
+For more help with formulating search strategies and using searching techniques, please see the general help or troubleshooting sections.

 Thames Valley, Wessex and South West healthcare librarians’ guidance The Literature Search Process: Guidance for NHS Researchers.